christopherBelter/nih_reporter_api/README.md

     awards <- get_nih_reporter(my_query, "reporter_data.txt")

 The API limits you to downloading 50 awards at a time, but the function will automatically make additional requests until all of the available awards have been downloaded.
 The resulting awards object will then be a data frame of the requested awards with one award per row.
 The raw JSON data will also be saved to the outfile, in this case specified as reporter_data.txt.

+### Parsing .txt files

+The RePORTER data often contains strange characters or embedded nulls in the project abstract and/or public health relevance fields that can cause errors later on.
+This is especially true when you use write.csv() to write the data frame created by the get_nih_reporter() function and then try to read it back into R at a later date.
+So I've added a convenience function, extract_reporter(), to read the outfile created by the get_nih_reporter() function back into R.

+To use it, simply run the function on the outfile created by the get_nih_reporter() function:

+    awards <- extract_reporter("reporter_data.txt")

+And the fuction will return the same data frame that was originally created by the get_nih_reporter() function.